GuardianOfGods/unity-interview-questions/README.md

 </details>

 ## Fresher
 Decription: who graduated and start working at company.
+Working with Unity less than 1 year.

 **1. Question: Name some important tab components of Unity 3D.**